 Table 4.2 in Annex 2 shows the number of employed and unemployed in the dataset used for EUROMOD simulations against external benchmarks.
 The database very well represents the number of people in work.
-The number of people in unemployment is slightly overestimated.
+The number of people in unemployment is only slightly overestimated.

-The next table (4.3 in Annex 2) compares the number of recipients of either employment or selfemployment income in EUROMOD's input database to the corresponding information obtained from the Social Security Agency.
-No adjustment is made to reflect employment/ selfemployment trends in subsequent years.
-The number of persons receiving self-employment income is higher in the input dataset compared to external information.
+The next table (4.3 in Annex 2) compares the number of recipients of either employment or self-employment income in EUROMOD's input database to the corresponding information obtained from the Social Security Agency.
+No adjustment is made to reflect employment/ self-employment trends in subsequent years.
+The number of people receiving employment income in SILC is slightly overestimated.
+On the other hand, the number of persons receiving self-employment income is much higher in the input dataset compared to external information.
 The discrepancy can be due measurement error in the data or to underreporting of income to the social security agency, i.e. tax evasion.
-The third reason could be that SILC might capture the self-employed with income lower than the threshold for payment of social insurance contributions (in 2013 the threshold is EUR 4,716 per year), while data of the social security agency are only for the selfemployed paying contributions.
+The third reason could be that SILC might capture the self-employed with income lower than the threshold for payment of social insurance contributions (in 2014 the threshold is EUR 4,830 per year), while data of the social security agency are only for the self-employed paying contributions.
 Following the same pattern, the aggregate amount of employment and self-employment income is overestimated in EUROMOD's input dataset in comparison to external data from Social Security Agency.
-SK-SILC reports for the selfemployed the value of profit/loss in the income reference period.
+SK-SILC reports for the self-employed the value of profit/loss in the income reference period.
 However, the social security agency reports the amount of the assessment base, which is slightly different and is based on declared return in the year t-2.
-The comparison is shown in table 4.4 in Annex 2.
+The comparison is shown in table 4.4 in Annex 2

 A comparison of the total number of recipients of three pension types is shown in table 4.5 in Annex 2.
 The number of old-age pensioners is well represented compared to external data.
 The total number of recipients of disability pension is underestimated in all years.
 Finally, the number of recipients of survivors benefit is very close to official data in all years.
 Table 4.6 in Annex 2 presents a comparison of aggregate amounts of non-simulated benefits, as derived from the input database and as reported by the Social Security Agency.
-Following the same pattern as the number of recipients, the aggregate amount of old-age pension is comparable, but over time we observe some underestimation.
+Following the same pattern as the number of recipients, the aggregate amount of old-age pension is comparable.
 On the other hand, disability pensions are underestimated in the input dataset, while survivor's benefits are relatively well represented in the input data.
 The two main short term contributory benefits, namely sickness and maternity benefits, are seriously underreported in the input dataset.
 The underestimation is particularly large in the case of sickness benefits.
-Aggregate sickness benefits in EUROMOD represent only 29 % to 31 % of those reported by the Social Security Agency in 2013-2015.
-In the case of maternity benefits, the gap is around 15 % to 23%.
+Aggregate sickness benefits in EUROMOD represent only 29 % to 33 % of those reported by the Social Security Agency in 2013-2015.
+In the case of maternity benefits, the gap is around 36% to 47%.
 It is not clear why both short term benefits are underestimated to such an extent.
 It is possible that short periods of receipt (especially in the case of sickness benefits) are overlooked by survey respondents when they report their income.